Twometer/twometer-vr/Docs/Network/Tracker Protocol.md

 # Tracker Protocol

-Also an UDP-based binary protocol; used to tell the server about the tracker state.
+This UDP binary protocol is used for communication between the server and the trackers.

 ### Base structure